momado350/Service-Area-Map/README.md

 # Service-Area-Map
-This project is designed for department of Youth & Family at the KCPL to help in the Decision-making process. the project is under development. data used in this map is from ACS 5-Years estimated, in we used Python to clean and transfrom it to suit leaflet mapping.
+This project is designed for department of Youth & Family at the KCPL to help in the Decision-making process. the project is under development. data used in this map is from ACS 5-Years estimated, we used Python to clean and transfrom it to suit leaflet mapping.
 ## test on local server
 use python server to test the app on the local machine like:
 1- clone this repo: git clone https://github.com/momado350/Service-Area-Map.git